ultralytics/ultralytics/docs/en/datasets/pose/dog-pose.md

 ---
 comments: true
-description: Explore the compact, versatile COCO8-Pose dataset for testing and debugging object detection models.
-Ideal for quick experiments with YOLO11.
+description: Discover the Dog-Pose dataset for pose detection.
+Featuring 6,773 training and 1,703 test images, it's a robust dataset for training YOLO11 models.
-keywords: COCO8-Pose, Ultralytics, pose detection dataset, object detection, YOLO11, machine learning, computer vision, training data
+keywords: Dog-Pose, Ultralytics, pose detection dataset, YOLO11, machine learning, computer vision, training data
 ---

 # Dog-Pose Dataset

 ## Introduction

-[Ultralytics](https://www.ultralytics.com/) Dog-Pose is a small, but versatile pose detection dataset composed of the first 8 images of the COCO train 2017 set, 4 for training and 4 for validation.
-This dataset is ideal for testing and debugging [object detection](https://www.ultralytics.com/glossary/object-detection) models, or for experimenting with new detection approaches.
-With 8 images, it is small enough to be easily manageable, yet diverse enough to test training pipelines for errors and act as a sanity check before training larger datasets.
+The [Ultralytics](https://www.ultralytics.com/) Dog-Pose dataset is a high-quality and extensive dataset specifically curated for dog keypoint estimation.
+With 6,773 training images and 1,703 test images, this dataset provides a solid foundation for training robust pose estimation models.
+Each annotated image includes 24 keypoints with 3 dimensions per keypoint (x, y, visibility), making it a valuable resource for advanced research and development in computer vision.

 This dataset is intended for use with Ultralytics [HUB](https://hub.ultralytics.com/) and [YOLO11](https://github.com/ultralytics/ultralytics).

 ## Dataset YAML

-A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
-It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the COCO8-Pose dataset, the `coco8-pose.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).
+The dataset configuration is defined in a YAML file that includes paths, keypoint details, and other relevant information.
+In the case of the Dog-Pose dataset, The `dog-pose.yaml` is available at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/dog-pose.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/dog-pose.yaml).

-!!! example "ultralytics/cfg/datasets/coco8-pose.yaml"
+!!! example "ultralytics/cfg/datasets/dog-pose.yaml"

     ```yaml
-    --8<-- "ultralytics/cfg/datasets/coco8-pose.yaml"
+    --8<-- "ultralytics/cfg/datasets/dog-pose.yaml"
     ```

 ## Usage

-To train a YOLO11n-pose model on the COCO8-Pose dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
+To train a YOLO11n-pose model on the Dog-Pose dataset for 100 [epochs](https://www.ultralytics.com/glossary/epoch) with an image size of 640, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"